 The Abhaya mudra is most commonly depicted with the flat right hand held at shoulder height with bent elbow.
 Additionally, the fingers are closed and the palm is facing outwards.
 It is a gesture of fearlessness or protection.
 It is also possible to display the Abhaya mudra with the left hand, but it is less common.

-It is important to note that the Big Buddha is depicting a second mudra.
-Indeed, the left hand of the Tian Tan Buddha is displaying the Varada mudra, also known as the gift giving or boon granting mudra.
-This mudra is a depiction of generosity that is expressed with a flat open palm facing away from the body of the statue.
+Furthermore, it is important to note that the Big Buddha is depicting a second mudra.
+Indeed, the left hand of the statue is displaying the Varada mudra, also known as the gift giving or boon granting mudra.
+This Varada mudra is expressed with a flat hand and open palm resting on the left knee, facing away from the body of the statue.
+Indeed, the Buddha is offering the gift of protection.

 The big Buddha is surrounded by 6 smaller bronze Deva statues on all sides that are offering gifts to the Buddha.
 Each Deva is poised and holds out flowers, incense, lamp, fruit, ointment and music to the Buddha.
 Symbolically, the 6 gifts represent the 6 perfections of Buddhism that are necessary to reach enlightenment – morality, patience, generosity, zeal, meditation and wisdom.